watmough/jwHash/README.md

 I just wanted a simple and straightforward hash table implementation that I could drop into my own C-based projects on whatever platform.

-I haven't implemented one of these before, so it may be super naive, but it does appear to work and my implementation choices appear reasonable.
+I haven't implemented one of these before, so it may be super naive, but it does appear to work pretty well.

 ## Features